sainikhith/sainikhith.github.io/_posts/2023-10-21-Calculating-Planet-Volumes-Python-And-Numpy copy.md

 >>> 1.43128181e+15 8.27129915e+14 6.83343557e+13 6.25257040e+13]
 >>> calculated in 0.0 seconds
 ```
 Wow!
-That was so fast we couldn't capture it!
+That was so fast we couldn't even time it!
 Which is good, it was only a small array after all.
 Let's give it something a bit more challenging.

 Let's now try calling the function with a ficticious solar system full of a million planets!
 We'll use the Numpy random function to create a random array of different radii for our fictional planets.